YuKiFdo/Homestay-Management-System/README.md

 # Homestay Management System

 Homestay Management System is a web application built with Blade (Laravel 10) and MSSQL.
-It helps in managing homestay bookings, sending notifications via email and SMS, and utilizes Bootstrap, jQuery, and Tailwind CSS for the frontend.
+It helps in managing homestay bookings, sending notifications via email and SMS, and utilizes Bootstrap, jQuery, and CSS for the frontend.

 ## Features